ltruchot/ts-kata-playground/README.md

 This project serves as a foundational template.
 Clone it to kickstart your Node.js and TypeScript journey.
 Alternatively, you can follow the instructions in this README to set up a basic Node.js + TypeScript project from scratch.

+**Jobs:**
+- `npm run start` will run your project with hot reload on save.
+- `npm run test`  will run test files of your project with hot reload on save
+- `npm run build` will build your project in `/dist` folder
+- `npm run serve` will run with nodejs your production build in `dist` folder

 ## Setting It Up Yourself

 Choose a Linux-like terminal (e.g., Git Bash on Windows).